First Time in Phuket – Phuket FAQs

 Phuket airport is a large and modern complex, accommodating the millions of visitors Phuket receives each year (in normal times, obviously).
 A full page is dedicated to the renovated, enlarged and improved Phuket International Airport: what to expect on arrival, how to get to your hotel, money changes, etc. It’s not that stressful if you know what to expect.

 Booking your hotel in advance is always cheaper than on arrival, especially at the airport.
-There are so many hotels in Phuket there is no lack of choice.
-The most important is to choose your location; if you want everything available at any time, go to Patong but get ready for some crowd.
-If you like it quiet and romantic: Mai Khao Beach.
+There are so many hotels in Phuket that there is no lack of choice.
+The most important thing is to choose your location; if you want everything available at any time, go to Patong, but get ready for some crowds.
+If you like it quiet and romantic, Mai Khao Beach is the place for you.
 Something in between good for the family?
 Kata, Karon or Kamala.
 Note that beaches quiet during the high season often appear deserted in low.

 Once in Phuket